alexandermeade/jason-rs/README.md

 //creates a type for Projects
 //| is the union symbol meaning it can be a String or Null
 //you can union multiple types together
-Project :: String | Null
+//You can also type against specefic values by typing in their literal value instead of the type Project :: String | Null

 //creates a type for Developer (similar to a schema)